vegaitglobal/animal-rescue-serbia-app/README.md

 Repository for project created during Code for a cause 5 hackathon.

-# run backend via docker
+# run frontend and backend via docker
-1. Create .env.local file inside backend folder
+1. Create .env.local file inside backend and frontend folders
 2. Copy content from backend/.env.temp file and paste it to backend/.env.local file
-3. Populate variables in .env.local
+3. Populate variables in backend/.env.local
 4. Run the command `docker-compose up --build`